BjornRodin/hangman/README.md

 - After starting the game the below image is presented to the user, slightly different depending on the length of the word.
 The user can then see how many letters the word has, a graphic, underscores representing each letter in the hidden word, letters previously guessed, number of guesses remaining and then a prompt for the user to input a guess in the form of a letter.

     ![guess-letter](documentation/readme-images/guess-letter.JPG)
-- If the user make a wrong guess it prompts the same message but updated with the letter that was guessed and that the letter that was guesses is wrong, see image below where several guesses has been made.
+- If the user make a wrong guess it prompts the same message but updated with the letter that was guessed and that the letter that was guesses is wrong, see image below where several wrong guesses has been made.

     ![wrong-guess](documentation/readme-images/wrong-guess.JPG)
 - When the user make a correct guess the game still prompts the same message but of course updated with the new information, for example mentioning that the guess was correct.

     ![correct-guess](documentation/readme-images/correct-guess.JPG)
-- If the game is won the user is presented with that their last letter was correct, a congratulation message containing what the word was, the total score and the question if the user want to play again or not.
+- If the game is won the user is presented with that their last letter was correct, a congratulation message containing what the word was, the total score and the question if they want to view the current scoreboard.
+After this the user get asked if they want to continue playing or not.
 If the user continue playing and guess the next word aswell the score from that will be added to this total score shown in the image below.
 If "y" is chosen the game start over again from where the user has to click "Enter" to start the game.

     ![game-won](documentation/readme-images/game-won.JPG)
 - If all the guesses is used and the word is not guessed yet, the game is lost and awards no points.
-If they guessed another word previously correctly that score will still be kept.
+If they guessed another word previously, but correctly, that score will still be kept.
 But if the word is not guessed then this will be printed to the game.
-The user still get the same question if they want to play again or not as well.
+The user still get the same question if they want see the scoreboard and then if they want to play again or not.

     ![game-lost](documentation/readme-images/game-lost.JPG)
 - When the user doesn't want to play anymore they can instead chose to stop the game when they are asked if they want to continue or not.
-If they stop, the game will print a thank-you message, the final score, trying to update the scoreboard, if the score is not in the top 5 a sorry message is printed, if it is though then a congratulation message is printed instead, in the end the scoreboard will be printed either way to show the top 5 scores.
+If they stop, the game will print a thank-you message, the final score, trying to update the scoreboard, if the score is not in the top 5 a sorry message is printed, if it is in the top 5 though then a congratulation message is printed instead, in the end the scoreboard will be printed either way to show the top 5 scores.
 See the two below images.

     ![not-top5](documentation/readme-images/not-top5.JPG)